flutter/website/src/get-started/codelab.md

     {{site.alert.tip}}
       When pasting code into your app, indentation can become skewed.
-      You can fix this with the following Flutter tools:
+      You can fix this with the following formatting tool:

+      * VS Code: Right-click and select **Format Document**.
       * Android Studio and IntelliJ IDEA: Right-click the code and select **Reformat Code with dartfmt**.
-      * VS Code: Right-click and select **Format Document**.
       * Terminal: Run `flutter format <filename>`.
     {{site.alert.end}}

  2. Run the app [in the way your IDE describes][].
-    You should see either Android, iOS, Windows, Linux, macOS, or web output, depending on your device.
+    You should see either Android, iOS, Windows, Linux, macOS, or web output, depending on your chosen device.

     {% indent %}
       {% include docs/ios-windows-figure-pair.md image="hello-world.png" alt="Hello world app" %}